jaapgeurts/paho-mqttd/README.md

 # Eclipse Paho MQTT D client library

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT D client library on memory managed operating systems such as Linux/Posix and Windows.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT D client library on memory-managed operating systems such as Linux/Posix and Windows.

 *Note that this library is currenly in an early incubation phase.
-Although the code is operational, the overall project is lacking in essentials such as a viable build system, proper documentation, and basic testing.*
+Although the code is operational, the overall project is lacking in essentials such as a complete implementation, proper documentation, and basic testing.*

 This code builds a library which enables D applications to connect to an [MQTT](http://mqtt.org) broker to publish messages, and to subscribe to topics and receive published messages.